ZacharyChim/atzack/content/posts/2019-02-27--w3schools-flex/index.md

 }
 ```

-Finally, the media query, the breakpoint is set at 700px:
+Finally, the media query, the breakpoint is set to 700px:

 ```
 @media screen and (max-width: 700px) {